Why are you looking to buy best insulation for a garage door? If you like to know the right answer, keep reading.

 Before buying, it’s convenient to check the combustion temperature of the material.
-If your garage door exceeds that temperature during a hot summer, it’s better to choose something more resistant.
+If insulation to your garage door exceeds that temperature during a hot summer, it’s better to choose something more resistant.

 Depending on the characteristics of its cells, foam insulation can be:

 In open cell foam, the cells or pores are open, to allow free air circulation.
 While the air moves, the heat dissipates.
 This material is very lightweight, but its R-value is lower than closed cell foam.

 In closed cell foam, the air is trapped in small bubbles.
 Such is the case of bubble wrap.
 The air prevents heat transfer from the external to the internal environment and vice versa.
 Its R-value is much higher and better resists high impacts.